AndyLampert/lrthw_exercises/chapter_2/Readme.md

 3. Here, I just dd'd the chapter 1 commit that I accidentally pushed into the chapter 2 branch and saved the file.
 4. `git push -f`
 5. Much rejoycing!

+The hotkey to comment out a line of code is command-/ !